 A great way to provide your customers with fresh and relevant content is to maintain a blog on your website.
 A blog gives you the option to include keywords that might not fit onto your main landing pages, to expand on certain topics or to give your customers certain information that might be valuable.

 The more content you can offer to your audience, the more relevant your website will be for Google.
 It will show that you’re an authority on the topic since you include a lot of related content (and thus keywords) and that you have some valuable information to share with them.
-Blogs are also a perfect way to include long-tail keywords, that will direct more traffic to your website.
+Blogs are also a perfect piece of content to include long-tail keywords, that will direct more traffic to your website.

 Let’s say you have an accountant business.
 You might have a website with your services listed and offer an overview of your prices.
 These pages will be great to include keywords such as ‘best accountant in Melbourne’ or ‘account services for small businesses’.
 Your keyword research however also shows that your customers are looking for ‘ways to keep track of their spendings’ or ‘best programs for taxes’.
 Since these topics are closely related to what you do, you might want to consider writing a blog about it.